 “Many Christians debate whether the devil is on the earth or in hell; can he dwell in Christians or only in the world?
 The fact is, the devil is in darkness.
-Wherever there is spiritual darkness, there the devil will be.”
-(Francis Frangipane, The Three Battlegrounds, 1994, 15)
+Wherever there is spiritual darkness, there the devil will be” (Francis Frangipane, The Three Battlegrounds, 1994, 15)

-5. Mind control This is when a person’s mind is being controlled to believe lies about themselves (e.g “nobody likes me”) or some religious claims (e.g “we alone have the truth”).
-People trapped in false religions and aberrant movements are labouring under this.
-They approach the Bible the same way a butcher approaches a hog and as you are refuting one argument, they are bringing up another.
+This is when a person’s mind is being controlled to believe lies about himself or herself (e.g “Nobody likes me,” “I am too bad to live right”; “That command to ‘be holy’ doesn’t apply to me cos I’m special” etc.) or some religious claims (e.g “We alone have the truth”; “Anyone who leaves the circle, leaves God” etc.).
+Many people trapped in false religions and aberrant movements approach the Bible the same way a butcher approaches a hog, and as you are refuting one argument, they are bringing up another.
 And after hours of answering their objections, they are back to repeating the initial argument.